content snare

 Avoiding and reducing human error

-Manual accounting tasks like data entry can be extremely prone to human errors like typos in spreadsheets or numerical mistakes in journal entries.
-AI tools help to reduce these errors by ensuring complete accuracy.
+Every accountant knows that manual accounting tasks like data entry are extremely prone to human errors — just think of all those typos in spreadsheets and numerical mistakes in journal entries.
+AI tools, on the other hand, help reduce (if not completely eliminate) these errors.

 Increasing productivity

 As a result of saving time on manual tasks, accountants can focus their time on higher-value and higher-impact tasks.
-It helps them get more done in a workday and achieve a better work-life balance.
+For instance, Vic.ai reportedly improves invoice processing productivity by as much as 355%.
+Details like this help accountants get more done in a workday and achieve a better work-life balance.

 Gaining valuable insights